 With an average of 300 days of sunshine annually Namibia is one of the sunniest countries in worldwide.
 The climate is generally arid which means that the potential evaporation is higher than the precipitation, resulting in a very low humidity.

 In general Namibia’s climate can be described as hot and dry, but substantial fluctuations during the seasons or even within one day are typical.
-The different regions show considerable climatic differences regarding rainfall and temperature though.
+The different regions show considerable climatic differences in rainfall and temperature.
 The amount of precipitation increases from the southwest to the northeast from an annual 0 mm to a maximum of 600 mm.

 During the months December to March it is generally hot throughout the country.
-The main rainy season starts in January (often with thundershowers).
-The vegetation turns into a lush green.
+The main rainy season starts in January (often with thundershowers), when the vegetation turns into a lush green.

-During April to May rains might still occur.
-The temperatures slowly start to drop.
+During April to May rains might still occur with the temperatures starting to drop.
 June to September is regarded as winter in Namibia.
 No more rainfall is received (except in the far south – in the winter rain areas) and during the day temperatures are moderate to warm.
-The nights are severely cold, in the inland and desert overnight frost occurs.
+The nights are severely cold, in the inland and desert areas an overnight frost occurs.
 The vegetation changes from green to brown.

-In October and November temperatures rise increasingly and it gets hot again.
+In October and November temperatures start to rise and it gets hot again.
 The so called “little rainy season” starts and brings a most welcome end to the long dry period.

 May to October are the most popular months for visitors.
 It hardly ever rains and the visitor can enjoy the uninterrupted sunshine, except at the foggy coast.
 The climate is moderate and during the day it does not get extremely hot.
 Nevertheless it can get very cold in the evenings.